Admission & Audition

-Students auditioning for the dance major must submit a paper copy of a writing sample the day of the audition.
+Students auditioning for the dance major will submit a paper copy of a writing sample the day of the audition.
 Please respond to the following questions in a short essay: one to two pages, double-spaced, font size 12.
 Be sure to proofread.

-- What has brought you to dance?
+What has brought you to dance?

-- Why do you plan to pursue a degree in dance?
+Why do you plan to pursue a degree in dance?

-- How do you imagine the relationship between writing about dance and dancing?
+How do you imagine the relationship between writing about dance and dancing?

 Be sure to address each question in your essay.